Sender domain policy

 If DreamHost is not hosting your email, you must use SMTP authentication to send in your PHP mail form.
 If you enable SMTP authentication, you can use any email address you like as the FROM address.

 In the past, it was possible to use mail.example.com to connect (where example.com is your actual domain name).
 Due to how modern mail clients handle security, this is now NOT recommended as it may throw connection errors.
-Please ensure you are only using your mail cluster servername when connecting.
+Please ensure you are only using your mail server name when connecting.
+This should either be imap.dreamhost.com or pop.dreamhost.com.

 When sending via PHP mail, you may see the following errors: